-Another more significant issue to note is that there are discrepancies between a mobile version and desktop version of a site.
-Generally, most site owners have a mobile site that is a watered down version of their desktop site.
+Another more significant issue to note is that there are discrepancies between a mobile version and a desktop version of a site.
+Generally, most site owners have a mobile site that is a watered-down version of their desktop site.

 This presents mobile users with some difficulties.
 For instance, the Google search page (based on the desktop version) may indicate some information that is required by the user.
 When the user clicks on the search result from a mobile device, he/she is taken to the mobile version of the site, which doesn’t have that particular information.

 With a mobile-first index, Google aims to overcome this problem.
 Sites that have pages that appear on the desktop version but are missing in the mobile version will no longer make it to the SERP results of Google.
 With this move, Google plans to provide mobile users with more accurate search results.

 Now, that you’ve understood the core of the issue, we’re pretty sure, you have a list of questions on your mind.
 Here, we hope to address your queries.